barrykn/big-sur-micropatcher/README.md

 This release of the patcher has been tested against Big Sur developer beta 2 (20A4300b).
 However, none of the changes in this release are expected to cause problems with developer beta 1 (20A4299v).
 The last release of this patcher to be tested with developer beta 1 was v0.0.9.

+Compatibility of various Mac models:
+Note that this information is incomplete and may not be 100% correct, but I'll add more information over time and fix any errors I learn about.

 (Nearly) Fully Compatible Mac models:
 - If you have a 2013 or later Mac, please check [Apple's official list of supported Mac models](https://www.apple.com/macos/big-sur-preview/) (search the page for "See if") first, to make sure that you actually need this patcher.